-A home that meets the MPRs should have a working heating system, a safe water quality, a safe and structurally sound roof, no pest or mold problems, and a safe electrical system.
+A home that meets the MPRs should have a working heating system, a safe water quality, safe and structurally sound roofing, no infestation or mold problems, and a safe electrical system.
 Your real estate agent can help you with everything as well.

-If you’re purchasing a home, these will need to be addressed before the sale can be completed.
-While the costs of this can be negotiated before the closing, the entire process can take a lot of time, and there’s no guarantee the necessary repairs will be included.
+If you’re purchasing a home, any problems will need to be addressed before the sale can be completed.
+While the costs of this can be negotiated before the closing, the entire process can take a lot of time.

 Your best bet is to find a home that’s move-in ready or requires few fixes.
 This speeds up the entire process and makes it easier to ace the VA appraisal.